calebwoods/calebwoods.github.io/_posts/2014-03-22-simple-git-merge-strategy.md

 <feature long description, optional>
 ```

-Filled out it looks something like this.
+Filled out it looks something like this:

 ```
 Refactor API to proper 404 responses [KB #1142645] (GH #67)